The logarithmic law of random determinant: Convergence issue on the martingale difference sequence

 Now we consider the first term of (\ref{3.10}).
 It is easy to see

 which yields

 The estimation of (\ref{3.2.2.2}) is elementary but somewhat tedious.
-In fact, one can find the estimate towards every term of (\ref{3.2.2.2}) in \cite{NV} (see the estimation of $Var(\sum_{i=0}^{n-s_1}Y_{i+1})$ in Section 6 of \cite{NV}).
+In fact, one can find the estimate towards every term of (\ref {3.2.2.2}) in Nguyen and Vu \cite{NV} (see the estimation of $\Var (\sum_{i=0}^{n-s_1}Y_{i+1})$ in Section~6 of Nguyen and Vu \cite{NV}).
 Here we omit the details and claim the following estimation